Lateral Expansion Joint

 y – Lateral movement

-KLi – Angular stiffness on i iteration
+KLi – Angular stiffness at iteration i

-Cl - lateral stiffness (KL)
+Cl - Lateral stiffness (KL)

-Repeat step 2
+3. Repeat step 2 until convergence (typically 3 iterations)

 Factor Cl (lateral) and Cp (pressure)